jamescarr/mongoose-amqp-plugin/readme.md

 The first argument is obviously the plugin.
 The second argument is an options object, all of which one (exchange) are optional but contain smart defaults.

   * `exchange` - the exchange to publish the model to on save.
+The exchange type defaults to a topic exchange.
   * `url` - connector url of the amqp broker.
 For example amqp://guest:guest@localhost:5672

 ## License